liaoxiong3x/DeepCreamPy/README.md

 Model is licensed under CC BY-NC 3.0 License

-Code is licensed under MIT License
+Code is licensed under MIT License and is modified from tadax's project [Globally and Locally Consistent Image Completion with TensorFlow ](https://github.com/tadax/glcic), which is an implementation of the paper [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf)

-Example image is property of besmiled https://www.pixiv.net/member.php?id=7902059 and allowed through Fair Use:
+Example image is property of [besmiled](https://www.pixiv.net/member.php?id=7902059) and allowed through Fair Use:

 Copyright Disclaimer: Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.